qb411/RyzenWin2016/README.md

 https://blog.workinghardinit.work/2017/06/19/installing-intel-i211-i217v-i218v-i219v-drivers-windows-server-2016-eufi-boot/
 - Blue Screens continuing to occur.
 Appears this is due to general driver unavailability for the OS.
 Cannot use any AMD setup utilities for drivers due to non-support of Windows Server 2016.
 Possible solution mentioned in Byte Edit of installer: https://www.reddit.com/r/Amd/comments/5yauiu/ryzen_master_does_not_run_on_windows_server_2016/
+- Download all drivers for the motherboard from Gigabyte's site: https://www.gigabyte.com/Motherboard/X470-AORUS-ULTRA-GAMING-rev-10#support-dl-driver

 ### 2018/12/28 - Update 1
 Server continues to experience significant BSOD errors with added hardware.
 Have setup only essential hardware (RAID Card/GPU) and so far this is most stable state.
 BSOD's do continue and occur frequently with the 520X-t2 NIC added.
 Continue to research the driver compatibility issues.

+### 2018/12/28 - Update 2
+Verified that above NIC driver hack does work for i211-at network card.
+I've been able to now install the win10 drivers successfully with the onboard NIC of the motherboard.
+Frustrating that this is clearly capable of working and merely a Intel limitation.

+Extracted mb_driver_chipset_b450_w10_18.10.20.02 and looked in the following path:
+**..\mb_driver_chipset_b450_w10_18.10.20.02\WHQL_win10\Packages\Drivers**

+Used the above path with Device Manager to discover drivers for all unidentified hardware in device manager.
+PCI drivers appear to have resolved all initial BSOD issues that were experienced.